 Protesters backing Palestine Action vow ‘major escalation’ in campaign amid crackdown

-- A High Court ruling in July found Palestine Action co-founder Huda Ammori had several `reasonably arguable` beliefs in her challenge over the group’s ban, which was proscribed earlier this year after damage at RAF Brize Norton on June 20 caused about 7 million in damage.
+- A July High Court ruling found co-founder Huda Ammori had several reasonably arguable beliefs, prompting a three-day hearing in November, after damage at RAF Brize Norton on June 20 caused about 7 million in damage, and over 2,000 arrests since July.

 Defend Our Juries vows to escalate campaigning as police protest powers enhanced